yocodigo/MySports/README.md

 # MySports

+###  A social networking application that is geared towards bringing NBA fans together.

 ## About Our App
-   We have developed a social networking applicatoin that is geared towards bringing NBA fans together to watch live events featuring their favorite teams at various sporting venues.
+   We have developed a social networking application that is geared towards bringing NBA fans together to watch live events featuring their favorite teams at various sporting venues.

    This user friendly application allows users like-minded fans together at a central location instead of going to